-A copy of the syllabi (current and past), which shows the day and hour the class meets and the instructor's name, as well as course topics shall be available to students and the appropriate College offices at the beginning of each term.
+A copy of the syllabi (current and past), as well as course topics shall be available to students and the appropriate College offices at the beginning of each term.
 The offices of the appropriate College deans shall maintain permanent files of all course syllabi and class schedules.
 These files shall be available for inspection and comparison with the courses described in the catalogs of other institutions.
 It is the student's responsibility to read, comprehend and act on the syllabus objectives, content and requirements.
 Should there be any question or need for reasonable interpretation or clarification of the syllabus, the student must contact the instructor.
 All Faculty shall follow the syllabi and outline for each course as closely as possible; students should recognize that adaptions/adjustments in syllabi may occur at the discretion of the instructor in order to create the most effective learning and teaching environment possible.